Data Structures | Macros | Typedefs | Functions

 The removed element, or 0 if not found.

-tommy_trie_inplace_node* tommy_trie_inplace_bucket ( tommy_trie_inplace trie_inplace,
+TOMMY_API tommy_trie_inplace_node * tommy_trie_inplace_bucket ( tommy_trie_inplace trie_inplace,

 tommy_key_t key